Joel-Singh/denison-snake-programming-competition/documentation/GAME_MANUAL.md

 gigabytes of RAM, and 5 seconds of computation time.
 Unlike a computationally expensive game like Chess, computing the logic for this game should not reach anywhere near these limits unless you accidentally have an infinite loop.
-These limits are for logistic purposes such as when a bot enters an infinite loop
+These limits are for logistic purposes such as to kill when a bot enters an infinite loop.

-## Win Conditions
+## Win/Loss/Draw Conditions

+A bot can lose if it runs into a wall, runs into the other bot, or its think function crashes in some way such as an exception.
+Note, that for this project specfically, if a think function throws an exception or segfaults, the entire program will crash.
+During the actual hosted in-person tournament, the bot will indeed lose.

+One non-obvious endcase is If both heads run into each other, the game ends in a draw.